Joe Malenko

-Jody Simon (born June 4, 1956) is an American pharmacist and retired professional wrestler, better known by his ring name, Joe Malenko.
+Jody Simon (born June 4, 1956) is an American retired professional wrestler, better known by his ring name Joe Malenko.
 He is the son of Boris Malenko and the older brother of Dean Malenko.

 Professional wrestling career

+Early career (1977–1985)

+Malenko wrestled as Karl Gotch Jr. in Mexico's Universal Wrestling Association in August 1978.

-Japan
+Japan (1985–1999)

 Malenko is most known for his stints wrestling in Japan.
 Malenko began in the Universal Wrestling Federation (Japan) in May 1985 for 13 days.
 One of his most well known matches in the UWF was his tag match with Super Tiger where they faced the team of Yoshiaki Fujiwara and Osamu Kido.

 Malenko would then team up with his brother, Dean, in All Japan Pro Wrestling to form "The Malenko Brothers".
 Malenko would tour regularly with All Japan from February 1988 until May 1992.
 Malenko had two reigns as World Junior Heavyweight Champion.
 From late 1989 to early 1990, he teamed with Kenta Kobashi against the Can-Am Express (Dan Kroffat and Doug Furnas) for the All Asia Tag Team Championship.
 Joe's most memorable matches came in his match versus his brother, Dean and when they (the Malenko Brothers) faced The British Bruisers (Johnny Smith and Dynamite Kid) during Giant Baba's 30th Wrestling Anniversary on September 30, 1990.
 Joe and Dean's only chance for the All Asia Tag Team Championship was against the Can-Am Express on March 4, 1992, in Tokyo, Japan.

-North America
+Then Malenko worked for Pro Wrestling Fujiwara Gumi from 1993 to 1994 and UWF International in 1995.
+He also worked for New Japan Pro Wrestling and Battlarts until his last match in Japan in 1999.